weteachme/shallow_attributes/README.md

 user.changed? # => true
 ```

+## Ruby version support

+ShallowAttributes is known to work correctly with the following rubies:

+* 2.3+

+In future I want ot support other ruby sersion/platforms.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/davydovanton/shallow_attributes.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected
+to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## License